 Use of Face Mask or Covering

-This section updated 10/2/20 in response to the City of Cambridge Mask Order
+This section updated 11/6/20 in response to Governor Baker's Mask Order

 Appropriate use of a face mask or covering is critical in minimizing risk to others.

 A face mask or covering must be worn at all times on the MIT campus while indoors in work and common spaces; common spaces include all public places, such as lobbies, hallways, elevators, stairwells, and restrooms.
-A face mask or covering must also be worn in outdoor public places, including sidewalks, streets, parks, plazas, bus stops, non-residential parking lots/garages, and any other outdoor area that is open and accessible to the general public.
+A face mask or covering must also be worn when outside on the MIT campus or in other outdoor public locations.

 The only exceptions to this policy are: